modxorg/Docs/en/extras/redirector/index.md

 ### Download

-It can be downloaded from within the MODx Revolution manager via Package Management, or from the MODx Extras Repository, here: <http://rtfm.modx.com/extras/revo/redirector>.
+It can be downloaded from within the MODX Revolution manager via Package Management, or from the MODx Extras Repository, here: <http://rtfm.modx.com/extras/revo/redirector>.

 ### Development and Bug Reporting